-The second degree B.S.N. program is an accelerated opportunity for individuals who already hold a baccalaureate degree in a field of study other than nursing.
+The accelerated 15-month second degree B.S.N. or the five-semester second degree B.S.N. is an opportunity for individuals who already hold a baccalaureate degree in a field of study other than nursing.
 Upon graduation with a B.S.N. degree, the student is eligible to write the licensing examination for registered nurses (NCLEX-RN).